-In 2014 the utilisation of import pipeline and LNG terminal capacity stood at only 58% and 20% respectively25
+In 2014 the utilisation of import pipeline and LNG terminal capacity stood at only 58% and 32% respectively23

 While there are a significant number of new LNG plants in Europe, the existing ones are already largely idle.
+According to Thierry Bros, senior gas and LNG analyst at Societe Generale, European LNG deliveries dropped by 24% in 2013, following a 30% fall in 201224.

-According to the Commission26, LNG utilisation rate fall to 20% in the last years.
-Adding to economic woes is the fact that many import terminals in continental Europe are under take-or-pay contracts that force them to accept LNG deliveries even when demand is absent, or pay stiff fines.
-This seriously calls into question the economic rationale for new LNG investment in Europe.
+Adding to economic woes is the fact that many import terminals in continental Europe are under takeor-pay contracts that force them to accept LNG deliveries even when demand is absent, or pay stiff fines.
+This seriously calls into question the economic rationale for any new LNG investment in Europe.

-Similar concerns have been raised by the European Federation of Energy Traders27 (EFET) in regard to import pipelines.
+Similarl concerns have been raised by the European Federation of Energy Traders25 (EFET) in regard to import pipelines.
 EFET analysed a case from 2014 in which, according to OAO Gazprom and pipeline operator UkrTransGaz, Russia delivered 50% more gas to Europe via the Nord Stream pipeline (through the Baltic Sea, direct to Germany) than in the previous year, while cutting gas transit to Europe through Ukraine by 40%,.
 The increase in use of the Nord Stream pipeline resulted in Slovakia's Eustream pipelines being used less and its revenue falling by 11%, raising economic concerns for the Slovak gas system operator.

-"While European gas usage has waned, governments across Europe are still building pipelines whether the market needs them or not"28 - Doug Wood, chairman of the European Federation of Energy Traders gas committee
+"While European gas usage has waned, governments across Europe are still building pipelines whether the market needs them or not"26 - Doug Wood, chairman of the European Federation of Energy Traders gas committee